DHTMLX/gantt-docs/data/api/gantt_xml_date_template.md

 @returns:
 - text		string		html text which will be rendered in the gantt
 @descr:
-This template is automatically generated from api/gantt_xml_date_config.md config and can be redefined after [initialization of gantt](api/gantt_init.md).
+This template is automatically generated from the api/gantt_xml_date_config.md config and can be redefined after the [initialization of gantt](api/gantt_init.md).

-A custom template function can be used if the format of server dates is not supported by [gantt date helper](api/gantt_date_other.md).
+A custom template function can be used, if the format of server dates is not supported by the [gantt date helper](api/gantt_date_other.md).

 For example, using UNIX time for **start_date**:
 {{snippet /data}}